charlesleavitt13/pidoors/pidoors/INSTALLATION_GUIDE.md

 4. **Follow the prompts**:
    - Database server IP: Enter your server Pi's IP (e.g., `192.168.1.100`)
    - Database password: Enter the PiDoors database password
+   - **Enrollment token**: Paste the token printed at the end of the server install (from `/var/www/pidoors/includes/config.php` on the server).
+Same-machine full installs skip this prompt.
    - Door name: Give this door a short name, lowercase with underscores (e.g., `front_door`, `back_gate`)
    - **Reader type**: Select your card reader type:
      - **1) Wiegand** - Standard GPIO card readers (most common)